FAQ

 ) or redirecting (>

-) the output of a task (maybe to another task), whether via stdin or
+) the output of one moon task to another moon task, whether via

 #!/usr/bin/env bash